Santa Monica Civic Auditorium

 Santa Monica Civic Auditorium is a multi-purpose convention center at 1855 Main Street in Santa Monica, California, owned by the City of Santa Monica.
-It was built in 1958 and designed by Welton Becket and as a concert venue, it has a seating capacity of 3,000.
+It was built in 1958 by Millie and Severson General Contractors and designed by Welton Becket and as a concert venue, it has a seating capacity of 3,000.
 It is a city-designated landmark, and is listed on the National Register of Historic Places.

 Architecture

 The building was made of reinforced concrete and combined elements of a theater, concert hall, and trade show and convention auditorium.
 Parabolic pylons supported the exterior grand cantilevered canopy fronting a glass curtain wall and brise soleil, a patterned wall that reduced the effects of the sun's glare.

 For trade shows, the Civic Auditorium features 11,775 ft2, while the stage adds 4,485 ft2 more space, for a total of 16,260 ft2.
 The East Wing meeting room adds an additional 4200 ft2, while the main lobby features 6,708 ft2.

 The main hall of the Civic is adaptable for not only trade shows, but also sporting events, concerts, meetings, awards shows and other events.
 As a concert venue it can seat 3,000, as a banquet hall 720 in tables, and as a sports arena it can seat up to 2,500.
 The most widely touted innovation was the auditorium's main floor, which in a matter of seconds could be tilted by a hydraulic mechanism to form raked seating for theatrical productions or a flat surface for dancing or exhibits.
 The main floor of the auditorium can thus be raised or lowered to create a raked floor for theatre seating or a level floor for exhibits.

 The parcel includes the auditorium and surrounding land bounded on the north by the county building, on the west by Main Street, on the east by 4th Street and on the south by Pico Boulevard.